sojungkim0917/cs50final/README.md

 DESIGN.me: Sishir for firebase, quiz choice; Casey for android studio, flashcards,; SoJung for text to speech, video(?) popup button
 Video presentation:
-"Hello this is Casey, Sishir, and SoJung.
-We are developers of ABC123.
-We wanted to make an app for children age under 10 to expand literacy and practice math problems.
-Literacy and math are bound together and are essential and very basic parts of our lives.
-It would be great if children can learn these basic skills fun and happily."
+"Hello this is the CS50 final project, the android app “ABC123” developed by Casey, Sishir, and SoJung.
+We wanted to create an app for young children (under 10 years of age) to expand on and practice their literacy and math skills.
+Literacy and math are the foundations for everyone’s education and are essential to our quest for knowledge.
+ABC123 provides a means in the technology age of education for children to get excited about learning and have a little fun while doing it."

-"The app is colorful and vivid for children to be attracted.
-It has very easy interface - the main page has two choices leading to ABC and 123, and each button leads to either literacy or math problems.
-In literacy quiz, if you get a correct answer, a button to speak the word will be displayed.
-For all quizzes, scores will be counted and upon hitting certain points, a "reward" is given!"
+"The app is colorful and vivid to attract the eye of the child and increase particiapation and desire to play.
+The user interface is simplistic and straightforward with minimal complexity in navigation.
+The main page after launch has two buttons allowing the child to choose their desired subject, ABC (for Literacy) or 123 (for Math)."

-"Studying is not fun, but there are numerous ways to make it interesting and fun.
-This app would be one of the ways for that.
+"Literacy has flashcards of the alphabet and 2 levels of testing (level 1 and level 2).
+In the literacy quizzes, if you get a correct answer you will be given the option to speak the word from a pop up display.
+For all quizzes, scores will be kept.
+When you reach a certain threshold of accuracy, a "reward" is given!
+Studying is not fun, but there are numerous ways to make it more interesting and pleasant.
+This app is one way for that.
 Hope you enjoy!"

 NOTES